 Optional Experiences are subject to change.
 Your Travel Director will supply you with a final list of Optional Experiences available on your trip.
 Optional Experiences cannot be booked online; they can be purchased during your trip through your Travel Director.

-Discover the wild beauty of the 'Bonnie Banks of Loch Lomond'.
-As we cruise across the loch, the skipper will share stories of the area and point out Rob Roy's cave as you relax and savour the stunning scenery.
+Discover the wild beauty of the 'Bonnie Banks of Loch Lomond.'
+As we cruise across the loch, the skipper will share stories of the area and point out Rob Roy's cave as you relax and savor the stunning scenery.